Privacy Policy

 The data controller shall be responsible for, and be able to demonstrate compliance with, the above ("accountability").

-III.
-LEGISLATION The Data Controller processes the personal data handled by her in all cases in compliance with the current Hungarian and European legislation and data processing principles, ensuring the guarantee conditions necessary for secure data processing.
+The Data Controller processes all personal data handled by her in all cases in compliance with the current Hungarian and European legislation and data processing principles, ensuring the guarantee conditions necessary for secure data processing.
 Data processing procedures were developed based on, in particular, but not limited to:

 • The Fundamental Law of Hungary

-• Act LXXVIII of 2017 on the Activities of Lawyers (Act)
+• Act LXXVIII of 2017 on the Activities of Lawyers (Act on Attorneys )

 • Act CXII of 2011 on the Right to Informational Self-Determination and Freedom of Information (Privacy Act)